INFORMED CONSENT FOR WEIGHT MANAGEMENT

 The risk of weight re-gain:

 Obesity is a chronic condition, and the majority of overweight individuals who lose weight have a tendency to regain all or some of it over time.
-Factors which favor maintaining a healthy body weight include regular exercise, adherence to a healthy diet, and having a coping strategy for weight regain before it occurs.
+Factors that favor maintaining a healthy body weight include regular exercise, adherence to a healthy diet, and having a coping strategy for weight regain before it occurs.
 Successful treatment may take months or years.

-Patients with morbid obesity and serious health problems such as severe hypertension, heart disease, or diabetes, have a statistically higher chance of suffering sudden death when compared to normal weight people without these problems.
-Rare instances of sudden death have occurred while obese patients were undergoing medically supervised weight reduction, though no cause and effect relationship with the diet has been established.
+Patients with morbid obesity and serious health problems such as severe hypertension, heart disease, or diabetes, have a statistically higher chance of suffering sudden death when compared to normal-weight people without these problems.
+Rare instances of sudden death have occurred while obese patients were undergoing medically supervised weight reduction, though no cause-and-effect relationship with the diet has been established.
 Other rare risks are primary pulmonary hypertension and valvular heart disease.

 Your Rights and Responsibility:

 You may leave treatment at any time.
 You have a responsibility to notify the physician that you are discontinuing treatment and to find another physician who is able to assume medical care for you after you leave treatment.

 Consent – Low-Calorie Diet/Anti-obesity medications: BY SIGNING OR AGREEING on THIS FORM, I certify:

 - That I have reviewed the above information with my health care professional, regarding reduced calorie diets and anti-obesity medications and understand/agree that the potential benefits of weight loss outweigh the risks of the proposed therapy.

 - That I have had an opportunity to ask questions and have had them answered to my satisfaction.